Jonathan Rosenblatt: Biography

 In June 2014, Rosenblatt was honored at the Riverdale Jewish Center's 60th Anniversary Dinner in celebration of his thirtieth year of service to the congregation.
-The dinner program included congratulatory video addresses by Rabbi Aharon Lichtenstein, Rabbi Mordechai Willig, the widow of Rabbi Yehuda Amital, President Richard Joel and Rabbi Yitz Greenberg, among others.

 In his June 11, 2014 speech to Congress, Congressman Eliot Engel (D-NY) said Anchored by his wife Tzipporah, Rabbi Dr. Jonathan Rosenblatt has been at the helm of the RJC for nearly 30 years, and their guidance can be felt throughout the lives of those whom they have touched...My connection to the Rosenblatts is personal.
 Rabbi Rosenblatt is a dear friend who was a great comfort to both me and my family after my mother passed away.
 Rabbi Rosenblatt is truly one of the kindest and most sensitive people whom I have met.
 He has never proven otherwise, in each and every encounter we have had.
 The Riverdale Jewish Center is fortunate to have Rabbi Rosenblatt at the helm of the Shul, and I am fortunate to call him my friend.

-In November 2014, Rosenblatt's brother-in-law, Rabbi Moshe Twersky, was murdered by Palestinian terrorists in a synagogue in Jerusalem.
+In November 2014, Rosenblatt's brother-in-law, Moshe Twersky, was murdered by Palestinian terrorists in a synagogue in Jerusalem.

 In May 2015, the New York Times published a piece about Rosenblatt's history (in the 1980s and 1990s) of inviting teenage boys to play squash or racquetball often accompanied by sitting in a sauna naked together.
 There were no allegations of sexual touching or criminal conduct.